elkinaguas/elkinaguas.github.io/about.md

 ---
 <head><link rel='shortcut icon' type='image/png' href='/favicon.png' /></head>

-Hi, I am Elkin, a Network Engineer based in France, right now in the first of my PhD.
-I'm working on methods to automate proteccion of network resources and services.

-I'm interested on network protocols, Software Defined Network (SDN), Machine Learning, and software development.
+Hi, I am Elkin, a Network Engineer based in France, right now in the first year of my PhD that consists on methods to automate protection of network resources and services.
+I'm interested in network protocols, Software Defined Network (SDN), Machine Learning, and software development, and I have strong passion for developing systems and proposing ideas that put the four of them together.

 ### Contact me